Current Initatives

 2024 Postdoctoral Fellowships

-HWW will support two Postdoctoral Fellowships for recent PhDs interested in designing and implementing publicly engaged humanities research and programming.
-One will be hosted by the Humanities Research Institute at the University of Illinois Urbana-Champaign, and the other by the Humanities Institute of Penn State University.
+HWW is supporting two Postdoctoral Fellowships for recent PhDs interested in designing and implementing publicly engaged humanities research and programming.
+One is hosted by the Humanities Research Institute at the University of Illinois Urbana-Champaign, and the other by the Humanities Institute of Penn State University.

 Career Diversity Initiatives